 Kalavantin Durg Trek: A Thrilling Adventure Experience

-Last Updated on 4th February 2024 by admin
+Last Updated on 26th November 2025 by admin

 These dangerously steep trekking steps will take your breath away.
-Kalavantin Durg Trekstands high in the Western Ghats, Near Panvel, Mumbai is one of the most dangerous treks you will find in India.
+Kalavantin Durg Trekstands high in the Western Ghats, Near Panvel, Mumbai and it is one of the most dangerous treks you will find in India.
 Walkers follow the steps just inches away from a sheer drop of nearly 700 meters.
 It takes a lot of courage for someone to step onto these dangerous steps.

 The Trail to Kalavantin Durg: